1 Corinthians 15:1-58

 Christ is the last Adam and the Second Man.
 Those who have believed in Him and received Him will become like He is.
 Just as He was transformed and through His resurrection received a heavenly body, so we too will receive heavenly bodies at His coming.

 49 And just as we have borne the likeness of the earthly man, so shall we bear the likeness of the man from heaven.

 How have we “borne the likeness of the earthly man”?
 Can anyone remember how he was born into this world?
-Each one of us, before he began living in this world, lived for about nine months in his mother’s womb.
+Before he began living in this world, each one of us lived for about nine months in his mother’s womb.
 There he fed, there he went to the toilet, there he swam in the amniotic fluid.
-In a moment, however, by some or other secret laws of life, we came out from the wombs of our mothers, we breathed oxygen, we gave our first cry and we began living in a different environment.
+In a moment, however, by some secret laws of life, we came out from the wombs of our mothers, we breathed oxygen, we gave our first cry, and we began living in a different environment.
 Now we live in that environment.
 The day will come, however, when we will leave this world.
 But that will not be the end, because first of all, as bodiless spirits, we will wait in Christ’s presence for God’s time.
-Then, on the Day of His Coming “we will awake” and, as we look, we will see that we have new bodies – bodies that do not get ill, bodies that do not grow old, bodies that do not die, bodies like that of Jesus.
+Then, on the Day of His Coming, “we will awake” and, as we look, we will see that we have new bodies – bodies that do not get ill, bodies that do not grow old, bodies that do not die, bodies like that of Jesus.
 The apostle John also says this (1 John 3.2).

-2 Dear friends, now we are children of God, and what we will be has not yet been made known.
-But we know that when he appears, we shall be like him, for we shall see him as he is.
+2 Dear friends, now we are children of God, and what we will have not yet been made known.
+But we know that we shall be like him when he appears, for we shall see him as he is.

 And so, our resurrection is not in the past.
 It awaits us in the future.
-Moreover it is not only spiritual.
+Moreover, it is not only spiritual.
 It is bodily.
-However, the fact that it is bodily does not mean that the resurrection body will have the same nature as the mortal one.
-It is different in form, but still continues to belong to the same person.
+However, the fact that it is bodily does not mean that the resurrection body will have the mortal one’s exact nature.
+It is different in form but still continues to belong to the same person.